Toward accurate RUL and SoH estimation using reinforced graph-based physics-informed neural networks enhanced with dynamic weights: Experimental Validation

+In \autoref{fig:C-MAPSS-sort}, the predicted and true RUL values are compared across the four C-MAPSS subsets.
+The model achieves higher accuracy in FD001 and FD003, where the datasets involve fewer engines and a limited number of fault modes, thus reducing variability.
+In contrast, FD002 and FD004 exhibit larger prediction errors due to the presence of multiple operating conditions and diverse fault modes, which increase complexity.
+Nevertheless, the predictions still follow the overall RUL degradation trend, demonstrating the model robustness in simpler scenarios and its reasonable adaptability to more challenging conditions.

-As detailed in \autoref{Results_comparison_sorted_desc}, the proposed model demonstrates exceptional performance in C-MAPSS dataset and sets a new standard for RUL prediction.
-It achieves superior accuracy and reliability, as evidenced by its minimized Root Mean Square Error (RMSE) and Score values across diverse operational contexts.
+As detailed in \autoref{Results_comparison_sorted_desc} , the proposed model demonstrates exceptional performance in the C-MAPSS dataset and sets a new standard for RUL prediction.
+It achieves superior accuracy and reliability, as evidenced by its minimized RMSE and Score values across diverse operational contexts.
 The model's robustness is particularly notable in complex scenarios involving multiple operating conditions and fault modes, where it maintains precise and stable predictions.
 This consistency of excellence in various challenges underscores its generalizability and technical sophistication.

 In addition to its robust performance, the proposed model introduces several key improvements that further enhance its capabilities.
 In particular, it achieves a significant reduction of 11.71\% in average RMSE compared to the previous state-of-the-art, demonstrating a substantial leap in prediction accuracy.
-This is complemented by a 20.51\% improvement in the average score metric, which indicates not only precise but also timely predictions.
+This is complemented by a 10.59\% improvement in the average score metric, indicating not only precise but also timely predictions.

-\autoref{fig:rul_comparison} shows RUL predictions for four random engines from the CMAPSS dataset.
-The model successfully captures the degradation trend, with predictions aligning well with the target.
-Importantly, the prediction accuracy significantly improves toward the end of the engine life, which is critical for reliable prognostics.